-Communications Checklist Pre paredness Designate and train personnel to serve as Public Information Officer prior to an incident (i.e., during normal operations).
-Potential training courses include: FEMA IS-29: Public Information Officer Awareness (Free Online Course) FEMA IS-42: Social Media in Emergency Management (Free Online Course) Develop and refine pre-scripted messaging that can be tailored for incident use.
+Designate and train personnel to serve as Public Information Officer prior to an incident (i.e., during normal operations).
+Potential training courses include:

+- FEMA IS-29: Public Information Officer Awareness (Free Online Course) - FEMA IS-42: Social Media in Emergency Management (Free Online Course)

+Communications Checklist Develop and refine pre-scripted messaging that can be tailored for incident use.
 Determine primary and redundant forms of communication: Primary forms include landline-dependent communications such as telephones and cellphones.
 Redundant forms are not dependent on functioning landline communication (e.g., include two-way radios, satellite radios).
 Ensure multiple personnel have administrative access, training, and policies and procedures to the facility's website, social media accounts, and voicemail system.
 Maintain up-to-date contact information for designated notification parties for all residents (e.g., relatives/responsible parties).
 Maintain up-to-date contact information for all staff.
 Clarify approval processes for internal and external messaging content (e.g., peer review, senior leader final approval).
-Inci ident Response Request an updated on the incident from the Incident Management Team: What happened?What is the status of residents and personnel?When will the incident be resolved?
-Inform internal audiences (e.g., personnel) about incident updates before informing external audiences.
-Provide office personnel (e.g., receptionist) with guidance on where to direct incoming inquiries (e.g., media, personnel, relatives/responsible parties, vendors).
-Maintain a log of incoming calls, including: Name of caller Name of publication or media source Phone number Email address General nature of inquiry and any deadlines
+Incident Response Request an updated on the incident from the Incident Management Team: What happened?
+What is the status of residents and personnel?
+Wilson will the incident be needed to 12